 Best of all, we’ve got 5 copies of this great bundle for our readers.
 For a bundle with this many great apps, though, it’s going to take a tiny bit more effort to enter the giveaway.
 You’ll need to signup for the Paddle team’s email newsletter first at paddle.com/signup, and then leave a comment here letting us know what app you want most from this bundle.
 Finally, for an extra chance to win, share the giveaway post on your social networks and leave a second comment here with a link to your social post for an extra entry.

-Hurry and get your entry in; we’ll close the giveaway on January 17th, 2013!
+Hurry and get your entries in; the giveaway closes on Friday, October 4th!

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.